-‘The Billboard Music Awards’ 2019: Everything You Need To Know
+The Billboard Music Awards 2019: Everything You Need To Know

 13 Reasons Why: Season 2

-A Star is Born, by Lady Gaga & Bradley Cooper
+A Star is Born by Lady Gaga & Bradley Cooper

 Bohemian Rhapsody by Queen